vadimgrn/usbip-win2/README.md

   - The core of the driver was rewritten from scratch
   - [Cancel-Safe IRP Queue](https://docs.microsoft.com/en-us/windows-hardware/drivers/kernel/cancel-safe-irp-queues) is used
   - [Winsock Kernel NPI](https://docs.microsoft.com/en-us/windows-hardware/drivers/network/introduction-to-winsock-kernel) is used
-    - The driver establishes TCP/IP connection with a server and handles data exchange without help of userspace app (usbip_xfer.exe or attacher.exe)
+    - The driver establishes TCP/IP connection with a server and handles data exchange without assistance of userspace app (usbip_xfer.exe or attacher.exe)
     - This means low latencies and high throughput
     - [Zero copy](https://en.wikipedia.org/wiki/Zero-copy) of buffers is implemented in both directions (send/receive)
       - [Memory Descriptor Lists](https://docs.microsoft.com/en-us/windows-hardware/drivers/kernel/using-mdls) are used to send multiple buffers in a single call ([vectored I/O](https://en.wikipedia.org/wiki/Vectored_I/O))